State Frequency Estimation for Anomaly Detection: SEQUENT

-\textit{\textbf{Computing Root Causes.}} An advantage of using a state machine to model sequential behavior is the ability to follow and analyze the path that an arbitrary trace $t$ has taken within the model.
+\textit{\textbf{Computing Root Causes.}} An advantage of using a state machine to model sequential behavior is the ability to follow and analyze the path that an arbitrary trace $t$ takes within the model.
 We leverage this capability to compute a root-cause symbol for $t$.
 We do so by finding the state with the largest rolling anomaly score visited by $t$ and using the state identifier as the root-cause symbol.
 It denotes the state that causes the largest anomalous activity in $t$.
-As an example, let $t = [a, a, b, f, a, b, c]$ be the trace under scrutiny, $q = [1, 4, 7, 8, 4, 4, 4]$ be the sequence of states visited by $t$ and $a = [0.19, 0.20, 0.18, 0.16, 0.50, 0.60, 0.65]$ be the rolling anomaly scores computed for $q$.
-State 4 has the largest score (0.65) and thus "4" is the root-cause symbol for $t$.
+As an example, let us use the model shown in Figure~\ref{fig:example_state_machine} as the model that was learned from benign flows.
+Let $t{=}[a, a, b, a, b, a, a]$ be the trace under scrutiny, $seq{=}[1, 1, 2, 1, 2, 1, 1]$ be the sequence of states visited by $t$ and $a {=} [0.19, 0.25, 0.18, 0.30, 0.20, 0.35, 0.40]$ be the rolling anomaly scores computed for $seq$.
+State 1 has the highest anomaly score (0.40), making ``1" the root-cause symbol for $t$.

 \textit{\textbf{Grouping Anomalies.}} A key benefit of SEQUENT is the ability to create groups of anomalies exhibiting similar network behavior.
 SEQUENT leverages the root-cause symbols to group anomalies.
 The rationale is that traces sharing the same root-cause symbol denote behaviors exhibiting a notable level of anomalous activity in the same state.
 As traces signify the paths taken within the state machine, and the anomaly score of a state increases based on its visit frequency, traces sharing the same root-cause symbol will frequently visit this particular state.
 These traces will partly consist of the same events.